The Clear Edge

 Leverage types multiply, don’t add.

-Liam built knowledge leverage first: $300/hour → $650/hour (2.17X)
+• Liam built knowledge leverage first: $300/hour → $650/hour (2.17X).

-Then added system leverage: 50 hours → 38 hours for same output (1.3X efficiency)
+• Then added system leverage: 50 hours → 38 hours for same output (1.3X efficiency).

-Then added people leverage: Hired 2 team members, capacity for 15 clients vs 10 solo
+• Then added people leverage: Hired 2 team members, capacity for 15 clients vs 10 solo.

-Combined leverage: 2.17X × 1.3X × 1.5X = 4.23X total
+• Combined leverage: 2.17X × 1.3X × 1.5X = 4.23X total.

-Revenue: $69K → $292K over 24 months
+• Revenue: $69K → $292K over 24 months.

 Sequencing matters:

-1. Knowledge leverage first (increase rate, same hours)
+1. Knowledge leverage first (increase rate, same hours).

-2. System leverage second (same rate, fewer hours)
+2. System leverage second (same rate, fewer hours).

-3. Technology leverages third (automate systems)
+3. Technology leverage third (automate systems).

-4. People leverage the fourth (delegate systematized work)
+4. People leverage fourth (delegate systematized work).

 Wrong stacking:

-• Hire before systematizing = chaos
+• Hire before systematizing = chaos.

-• Automate before documenting = automated mess
+• Automate before documenting = automated mess.

-• Delegate before raising rates = expensive capacity that doesn’t pay for itself
+• Delegate before raising rates = expensive capacity that doesn’t pay for itself.

-Build leverage in sequence.
 Each type prepares the foundation for the next.

-How to Apply: Calculate Your Current Leverage
+How to Calculate Your Current Business Leverage and Effective Hourly Rate

 Step 1: Calculate your baseline (5 minutes)